-ENE110: Introduction to Literary Studies and University Writing Skills (2 credits)

-ENE210: Reading the Contemporary World: 1900 to the Present (2 credits)

-ENE492: Seminar in Advanced Professional Skills (1 credit)
+- ENE110 : Introduction to Literary Studies and University Writing Skills (2 credits) - ENE210: Reading the Contemporary World: 1900 to the Present (2 credits) - ENE492 : Seminar in Advanced Professional Skills (1 credit)

-2 credits from Group A: Medieval and Early Modern Literature

-2 credits from Group B: 18th and 19th century Note 1

-2 credits from Group C: Canadian/American/World Note 2

-1 credit from Group D: Critical Approaches

-8 Optional Credits in English at the 300 or 400 level
+- 2 credits from Group A: Medieval and Early Modern Literature (2 credits) - 2 credits from Group B: 18th and 19th century (2 credits) Note 1 - 2 credits from Group C: Canadian/American/World (2 credits) Note 2 - 1 credit from Group D: Critical Approaches (1 credit) - 8 Optional Credits in English at the 300 or 400 level (8 credits)

-Each of these courses must be from different periods (i.e. one cannot take two Victorian courses as fulfillment of the requirement).
+Note 1: Each of these courses must be from different periods (i.e. one cannot take two Victorian courses as fulfillment of the requirement).

-Each of these courses must be from different geographic categories (i.e. one cannot take two American courses as fulfillment of the requirement).
+Note 2: Each of these courses must be from different geographic categories (i.e. one cannot take two American courses as fulfillment of the requirement).